-Your club’s constitution and rules should set out club structure in relation to a board and/or committees.
+Your club’s constitution and rules should set out the club structure in relation to a board and/or committee of management.

 - Set objectives, define policy and develop strategic direction

 - Incorporate good governance and ethical standards into daily activities